AP source: Gruden out as Raiders coach over offensive emails - NewsBreak

 AP source: Gruden out as Raiders coach over offensive emails

-LAS VEGAS — Jon Gruden is out as coach of the Las Vegas Raiders after emails he sent before being hired in 2018 contained racist, homophobic and misogynistic comments.
+LAS VEGAS (AP) – Jon Gruden has resigned as coach of the Las Vegas Raiders after emails he sent before being hired in 2018 contained racist, homophobic and misogynistic comments.

+Gruden released a statement Monday night, saying: “I have resigned as head coach of the Las Vegas Raiders.
+I love the Raiders and do not want to be a distraction.
+Thank you to all the players, coaches, staff, and fans of Raider Nation.
+I’m sorry, I never meant to hurt anyone.”

 The NFL Network first reported the development.